Hamburg

-Hamburg hosts specialists in world economics and international law, including consular and diplomatic missions as the International Tribunal for the Law of the Sea, the EU-LAC Foundation, and the UNESCO Institute for Lifelong Learning, multipartite international political conferences and summits such as Europe and China and the G20.
-Both former German chancellors Helmut Schmidt and Angela Merkel were born in Hamburg.
-The former Mayor of Hamburg, Olaf Scholz, has been the current German chancellor since December 2021.
+Hamburg hosts specialists in world economics and international law, including consular and diplomatic missions such as the International Tribunal for the Law of the Sea, the EU-LAC Foundation, and the UNESCO Institute for Lifelong Learning, multipartite international political conferences and summits such as Europe and China and the G20.
+Former German chancellors Helmut Schmidt and Angela Merkel were both born in Hamburg.
+The former Mayor of Hamburg, Olaf Scholz, was chancellor from December 2021 until May 2025.

 Hamburg is a major international and domestic tourist destination.
 The Speicherstadt and Kontorhausviertel were declared World Heritage Sites by UNESCO in 2015.
-Hamburg's rivers and canals are crossed by around 2,500 bridges, making it the city with the highest number of bridges in Europe.
+Hamburg's rivers and canals are crossed by around 2,500 bridges, making it the city with the highest number of bridges in Europe, and with five of the world's 29 tallest churches standing in Hamburg, it is also the city with the greatest number of churches surpassing 100 m worldwide.
 Aside from its rich architectural heritage, the city is also home to notable cultural venues such as the Elbphilharmonie and Laeiszhalle concert halls.
 It gave birth to movements like Hamburger Schule and paved the way for bands including the Beatles.
 Hamburg is also known for several theatres and a variety of musical shows.
-St. Pauli's Reeperbahn is among the best-known European entertainment districts.
+St. Pauli's Reeperbahn is among the best-known European red-light districts.